shopwp/documentation/docs/guides/common-issues.md

 # Common Issues

-Below are some of the most common issues people experience and how to fix them.
+Below are the most common issues people experience with ShopWP and how to fix them.
+If you're having a problem not listed here, please [send us an email](mailto:hello@wpshop.io).

 ## Products not showing